hmrc/security-git-hooks/README.md

 You can forgo the pre-commit hooks entirely by use of the `--no-verify` flag, although due to the relationship between the `secrets-filename` and `secrets-filecontent` hooks and the Leak Detection Service, an LDS alert will be triggered by the commit for any files not on the exemption list contained within your `repository.yaml` file.

-You can automatically update hooks to point directly at the latest tagged version of a hook by using `pre-commit autoupdate`, or alternatively, `pre-commit autoupdate --bleeding-edge` will point at the latest version of master.
+You can update hooks to point directly at the latest tagged version of a hook by using `pre-commit autoupdate`, or alternatively, `pre-commit autoupdate --bleeding-edge` will point at the latest version of master.

 ### Installing other hooks or writing your own

 The developers of the pre-commit framework have written various hooks, which can be found [here](https://github.com/pre-commit/pre-commit-hooks) along with additional information about the framework.
-We have included some popular hooks in this repository, however if you see a hook you would like to use which is external to the HMRC organisation, please check the license and post in the `#community-security` slack channel.
+If you see a hook you would like to use which is external to the HMRC organisation, please check the license and post in the `#community-security` slack channel.
 Additionally, if you have written a hook and wish to include it in this repository, please submit a pull request with an update to the `README` and `.pre-commit-config.yaml` files.
-The decision to host hooks in our own repository was taken as a security measure, as the hook update mechanism potentially allows for malicious code to be executed, should it be checked in to the repository holding the hook.
+The decision to host hooks in our own repository was taken as a security measure, **as the hook mechanism allows for malicious code to be executed, should it be checked in to the repository which holds the hook**.

 Pre-commit hooks themselves can be written in any language, however for a list of languages currently supported by the framework, please see [here](https://pre-commit.com/#new-hooks)